seokmyungham/seokmyungham/README.md

-## Server Engineer
+## About Me

-I'm interested in writing flexible and testable code.
+As a Server Engineer, I'm interested in writing flexible and testable code.
-I love exploring new technologies, especially the internal workings of databases.
+I also love exploring new technologies, especially the internal workings of databases.
-I want my teammates to be happy and enjoy working together. 😊
+Beyond the technical side, I want to be someone who helps the team be happy and enjoy working together. :blush:

 ### Background